Search

 About

-The study of minerals dates back to before the founding of the Smithsonian.
-James Smithson, the founding donor of the Institution, dedicated his life to the study of chemistry and mineralogy, publishing several research papers on the subject and even discovering a new mineral ore now called smithsonite.
-An avid mineral collector, he amassed over 8,000 specimens that became the initial mineral collection at the Smithsonian, though sadly, this was lost during the Smithsonian’s fire of 1865.
+James Smithson, the founding donor of the Smithsonian Institution, dedicated his life to the study of chemistry and mineralogy, publishing several research papers on the subject and even discovering a new mineral ore now called smithsonite.
+An avid mineral collector, he amassed over 8,000 specimens that became the initial mineral collection at the Smithsonian, though sadly, this collection was lost during an 1865 fire.

 “The specimens, though generally small, are extremely perfect, and constitute a very complete geological and mineralogical series, embracing the finest varieties of crystallization, rendered more valuable by accompanying figures and descriptions by Mr. Smithson, and in his own writing.”

-During the infancy of the Smithsonian Institution, the chemical study of minerals was a priority of the museum.
+During the early years of the Smithsonian Institution, the chemical study of minerals was a priority of the museum.
 But the collection of mineral specimens did not begin in earnest until the creation of the first National Museum building (currently the Arts and Industries building) in 1876.
-With ample space, it was now possible to house and display the rocks and minerals received for study.
+With ample space, it was now possible to house and display the growing number rocks and minerals received for study.
+By 1895, the collection included more than 45,000 specimens.